django/django/docs/asgi.rst

 the recommendation is one minute, though the best value depends on the channel layer and the way it is deployed.

-Message size is finite, though the maximum varies based on the channel layer and the encoding it's using.
+The maximum message size is finite, though it varies based on the channel layer and the encoding it's using.
 Channel layers may reject messages at ``send()`` time with a ``MessageTooLarge`` exception; the calling code should take appropriate action (e.g. HTTP responses can be chunked, while HTTP